 - 90% of consumers believe custom content is useful.

 1. Research and address what customers actually care about (and actually solve their problems).Without customers, you have no money.
 And in order to earn and retain customers, you have to give them what they want.
 How do you know what they want?
 First, you can ask them.
 Send out a survey of short questions to current customers or consumers who have abandoned a shopping cart to ask what they liked about your site, what you can do better to improve their experience, etc. But, asking questions oftentimes ends up in a no answer or an I don’t know.
 So you’ve got to do your own research to find out what your customers want.
 Stand in your customer’s shoes.
 Follow customer experiences on your site and see where problems arise.
 Follow social media mentions to see if people are expressing issues there.
 Have an eye for the future and try to envision what your customers will want tomorrow.
 Once you’ve researched what your customers really care about, address it with your content.
 If they want better product descriptions, more product images, a regularly updated blog that provides insightful and entertaining content that answers their questions, give it to them.

-Nothing good in business starts without building a plan.
+2. Create a plan.Nothing good in business starts without building a plan.
 Your content marketing strategy is that plan, a plan that’s integral to business success.
 According to the Content Marketing Institute, your content marketing strategy should include:

 - Your business case: reasons you need content marketing, risks involved, vision for success.